pomdtr/deta-drive-cli/README.md

-# Deta Cli - A command line companion for Deta Drive
+# `deta-drive` - A command line companion for Deta Drive

-Deta Cli is a command line companion for Deta Drive.
+`deta-drive` is a command line companion for Deta Drive.
 It allows you to manage your Deta Drive files from the command line.

 ## Installation